Andiweli/Gloom-Reforged/README.md

 [Watch the latest preview](https://vimeo.com/1213335312?share=copy&fl=sv&fe=ci) of Gloom Reforged v1.10.0 on Vimeo.

 > [!WARNING]
-> This game needs much more CPU power than the original Gloom.
+> This game needs more CPU power than the original Gloom.
-> **A PISTORM IS HIGHLY RECOMMENDED TO ACHIEVE STABLE FRAME RATES OF THE MAXIMUM 20-25 FPS!**
+> **A PISTORM OR AT LEAST 060@100MHz IS HIGHLY RECOMMENDED TO ACHIEVE STABLE FRAME RATES OF THE MAXIMUM 20-25 FPS!**
-> Picasso96 output is highly experimental at the moment!
+> Picasso96 output is experimental at the moment!
 Use at your own risk.

 The goal is *not* to turn Gloom into a completely different engine, but to modernize it where it makes sense, while preserving the look, feel, atmosphere, and gameplay identity of the classic release.